aj-stein-nist/draft-moriarty-attestationsets/draft-moriarty-attestationsets.md

 Scale, ease of use, full automation, and consistency for customer consumption of a remote attestation function or service are essential toward the goal of consistently securing systems against known threats and vulnerabilities.
 Mitigations may be baked into policy.
-Claim sets of measurements and policy verified to meet or not meet Endorsed values [I-D.ietf-rats-eat] are conveyed in an Entity Attestation Token made available to a RESTful interface in aggregate for the systems managed.
-The Measurement or Policy Set may be registered in the IANA registry [created in this document](#iana), detailing the specific configuration policies and measurements required to adhere or prove compliance to the associated document.
+Claim sets of measurements and policy verified to meet or not meet Endorsed values [I-D.ietf-rats-eat] are conveyed in an Entity Attestation Token made available to a RESTful interface in aggregate for the systems managed as evidence for the remote attestation.
+The Measurement or Policy Set may be registered in the IANA registry [created in this document](#iana), detailing the specific configuration policies and measurements required to adhere or prove compliance to the associated document to enable interoperability.
 Levels (e.g. high, medium, low, 1, 2, 3) or vendor specific instances of the policy defined in code required to verify the policy and measurements would be registered using a name for the policy set, that would also be used in the reporting EAT that includes the MPS along with other artifacts to prove compliance.

 # Conventions and Definitions